Person-Centered Expressive Arts

 The use of expressive arts in psychotherapy has evolved naturally as we come to understand the need to engage in activities that awaken and integrate all aspects of self—the body, mind, emotions and spirit.
 The expressive arts can help you rediscover your innate creativity and nourish your soul.
 It is an inner journey to creativity and self-acceptance.
 It can also be a sacred and often mystical experience.

 Today Dr. Sue Ann Herron carries on Natalie Rogers’ legacy and teachings through the Person-Centered Expressive Arts Institute as its Executive Director.
-She also serves as Executive Faculty and Administator for the PCEA Certificate Program which is offered in collaboration with Meridian University.
+She also serves as Executive Faculty and Director for the PCEA Certificate Program.
 Contact Dr. Herron about our training program.